JWCC students interacting with young children

 Fourth Semester Details

-EDU 251 Child Care Administration Details 3
+ECE 251 Child Care Administration Details 3

 This course introduces the student to the principles and practices of establishing and/or administering a child care program.
-The student will focus on administrative techniques in such areas as finances, purchasing, personnel management, client policies, regulatory agencies and public relations.
+The student will focus on administrative techniques in such areas as finances, purchasing, personnel management, client policies, regulatory agencies, and public relations.

 Prerequisites: EDU 102 or consent of department